-As expected, the negative price movement seen over the past couple of months has continued into July.
-Concerns about future stock shortages have eased for most, with the increased new and used car supply still expected to be matched with core demand from 'needs purchasers'.
+As expected, the negative price movement seen over the past couple of months has continued into August and the market has certainly had a seasonal feel to it, with the majority reporting business quieter than the previous month.
+Activity will increase in September, but we are still expecting to see a reduction in used values.
+Concerns about stock shortages have been replaced with concerns about excess supply, but the increased new and used car supply is still expected to be broadly matched with core demand from 'needs purchasers' (with these buyers less likely to generate a part exchange).
 The ongoing cost-of-living squeeze is likely to continue to make itself felt for several more months, but many customers are buying out of necessity and the economic situation impacts on what they buy and not whether they make a purchase.